LekhaInTheLoop/LinuxLoom/README.md

 ### Library

-The library (Worker) is a reusable Golang package that interacts with Linux OS to execute arbitrary processes (Jobs).
-The Worker is responsible for the business logic to start, stop processes, stream the process output, and handle process errors.
+The Job Worker is a flexible Golang package that helps run and manage Jobs on Linux systems.
+It handles starting, stopping, querying and streaming output from processes, as well as catching errors if any.
-The Worker will keep the process status in memory, in a local map, to update the process status when it's finished.
-Once the Job state is not persistent, the Worker will lose the data if the Worker goes down.
+The Worker keeps track of process statuses in memory using a local map, so it can update the status when a job finishes.
+But this data is temporary and will be lost if the Worker crashes or restarts, since it doesn’t store job state permanently.
-Most of the time, the users want to see the full log content to check if the job performs as expected, doing another API call to stream the output.
-The Worker should write the process output (stderr/stdout) on the disk as a log file.
-On the other hand, the old log files consume disk space which can crash the system when no more space is left.
-To address it, we can implement a log rotation, purge policy, or use a distributed file system (like Amazon S3) to keep the system healthy.
-For now the logs will be stored under the /tmp folder, but the log folder should be parameterized in the configuration file.
+As part of its functionality, the Worker will expose an API to stream the output of a specific job, allowing users to fetch the logs in real-time using a job ID.
+The process output (stdout/stderr) is also saved as log files on the disk for future reference.
+However, over time, these log files can take up significant disk space, which could cause the system to crash if the disk runs out of space.
+To manage log file growth and avoid running out of disk space, we can implement solutions like log rotation, establish a log purging policy, or store logs in a distributed system such as Amazon S3.
+Currently, logs are stored in the /tmp directory, but this location can be customized through the configuration file.

 ```golang
 // Command is a job request with the program name and arguments.